-The values of publicly traded comparables on June 30, 2010, were significant factors in determining the values of three of our 31 privately held portfolio companies.
-Two of these companies decreased in value and the other one increased in value for the three months ended June 30, 2010.
-These three companies accounted for approximately \$13.2 million of the total value of our venture capital portfolio as of June 30, 2010.
+The other three companies for which publicly traded comparables were significant factors in determining value increased in value for the three months ended September 30, 2010.
+These four companies accounted for approximately \$15.1 million of the total value of our venture capital portfolio as of September 30, 2010.
 These values could differ materially if calculated on a different date due to changes in values and/or operating performance of the publicly traded comparables.